-Standard 7: Each recipient must protect client confidentiality in accordance with state and federal laws, including the Health Insurance Portability and Accountability Act (HIPAA) when applicable, and has a system for the safeguarding of client information.
+Standard 7: Each subrecipient must protect client confidentiality in accordance with state and federal laws, including the Health Insurance Portability and Accountability Act (HIPAA) when applicable, and have a system for the safeguarding of client information.

-Each recipient must have a client confidentiality policy that is in accordance with state and federal laws that includes:
+Each subrecipient must have a client confidentiality policy that is in accordance with state and federal laws that includes:

-- Recipient's staff confidentially agreement. - Training of staff and volunteers. - Data release policies. - Recipient policy on storing client information. - Confidentiality of data sent or received by mail, fax, telephone, voicemail, or email. - Maintenance of confidentiality and security when information is taken out of the office. - Penalties for violating the recipient policy. - Procedures for investigating breaches of confidentiality.
+- Subrecipient's staff confidentially agreement. - Training of staff and volunteers. - Data release policies. - Subrecipient policy on storing client information. - Confidentiality of data sent or received by mail, fax, telephone, voicemail, text, or email. - Maintenance of confidentiality and security when information is taken out of the office. - Penalties for violating the subrecipient policy. - Procedures for investigating breaches of confidentiality.

-The recipient's confidentiality policy must be available for inspection and includes all the required criteria.
+The subrecipient's confidentiality policy must be available for inspection and includes all the required criteria.
 Site visits may include inspection of the area where physical client records are stored.